Transform Tools

 The digiKam Image Editor Resize Tool

 This image resizing tool uses a standard linear interpolation method to approximate pixels.
-If you want to up-size a small image with a better quality, try the Blowup tool.

 Increasing Image Size